Once Shopping Queen

 Nina is called the Happy.
 Nina is from Hamburg.
 She has chosen a red evening dress, high heels and a handbag.
 Her tattoos - arms, hands, neck - work wonderfully in her look, as Guido explains.

-Guido - this is Guido Maria Kretschmer, a German fashion designer, moderator and referee of the TV show "Shopping Queen".
-Nina has made it: She is voted Shopping 2013 with her look, wins a crown, a trip for two to the fashion metropolis of New York, 1000 Euro shopping money and tickets for New York Fashion Week.
+Guido - that's Guido Maria Kretschmer, a German fashion designer, moderator and referee of the TV show “Shopping Queen”.
+Nina did it: With her look, she was voted Shopping Queen 2013, won a crown, a trip for two to the fashion metropolis of New York, 1000 euros of shopping money and tickets for New York Fashion Week.

 More bang for the buck

-The TV format "Shopping Queen" is simple and entertaining: every week, five women compete against each other on five consecutive days.
-Your task: To dress yourself with a given amount of money, to dress and style as tastefully and elegantly as possible according to a given motto.
-Afterwards every outfit will be rated by all participants and Guido, the lady with the highest score will be shopping queen.
+The TV format “Shopping Queen” is simple and entertaining: every week five women compete against each other for five consecutive days.
+Your task: to dress and style yourself with a predetermined amount of money, as tastefully and elegantly as possible according to a given motto.
+Afterwards, every outfit is evaluated by all participants and by Guido, the lady with the highest score becomes the shopping queen.

-Before chipping off this format smiled at as "reality TV" as under-layer television, a look at the rules of the game: You get a fixed amount of X and have to budget with it - so spend the little money that you get as big an effect as possible.
-More bang for the buck, as the Anglo-Saxons say - more buzz for the sour-earned coal.
+Before you dismiss this format, which is ridiculed as “reality TV”, as a lower-layer television, a look at the rules of the game: you get a fixed amount X and have to spend it with it - that is, spend the little money so that you achieve the greatest possible effect.
+More bang for the buck, as the Anglo-Saxons say - more boom for the well-earned coal.